Signed in as:

 Chrissy grew up nearby in St. Marys, Georgia.
 She earned her Bachelor of Science in Interior Architecture and Design with a double minor in Graphic Design and Studio Art from Georgia Southern University.
 After hanging up her architectural scale, Chrissy continued graphic design through freelance work as she grew her family.
 She and her spouse relocated to Amelia Island to raise their two daughters.
 Now a proud dance parent at Bean School of Dance, Chrissy draws on her background in design and project coordination to support the studio through administration, logistics, and graphic design.
 Her experience in managing design projects and her eye for detail help bring organization and visual polish, as she works to help BSD reach its full potential.

 Samantha Griffith is a Seattle native living in the sunshine state for over ten years now!
-After she was bit by the musical theatre bug at age seven, it wasn’t long before she discovered her love of teaching.
+After she was bit by the musical theatre bug at age seven.
+Her favorite credits include: Eddie: West Coast premiere of 13!
+The Musical, Morticia Addams: The Addams Family, The Cat in the Hat: Seussical, Emily: Elf the Musical (Saltwater Performing Arts), Sally Bowles: Cabaret (just over the bridge at Amelia Musical Playhouse!).
+Sam teaches our three Musical Theater levels and our tiny dancers in Combo 2/3.
 She has taught numerous classes, camps, workshops, and directed multiple children’s shows.
 Currently when she’s not at Bean she can be found teaching Amelia Musical Playhouses children’s program or onstage herself!

 Copyright © 2025 Bean School of Dance - All Rights Reserved.